 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.
 We have put in place a number of measures to ensure that any personal data we obtain from you visiting this website and applying for credit is processed and maintained in accordance with accepted principles of good information handling and in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679) (the GDPR).

 Your privacy and security is of the utmost importance to us.
 The information you provide is stored within our secure systems.

 Who we are

 Quidie Online Lending is the trading name of Quidie Limited.
-We are a company registered in England and Wales under company registration number 8110266.
-Our registered office is Marco Polo House, 3-5 Lansdowne Road, Croydon CR0 2BX
+We are a company incorporated in England and Wales under company registration number 8110266.
+Our registered office is Marco Polo House, 3-5 Lansdowne Road, Croydon, CR0 2BX.

-We are authorised and regulated by the Financial Conduct Authority (the “FCA”).
-Our registration number with the FCA is 674141.
+We are fully authorised and regulated by the Financial Conduct Authority (the “FCA”) under firm reference number 674141.
 You can visit the FCA’s website at www.fca.org.uk for further information.

 How we collect information